What’s the Connection Between Coronavirus and Asthma?

 COVID-19 is a respiratory disease caused by a coronavirus.
 That means it can affect your lungs, throat, and nose.
 For people who have asthma, infection with the virus could lead to an asthma attack, pneumonia, or other serious lung disease.

 One small study shows that asthma doesn’t raise your chances of getting infected with the coronavirus that causes COVID-19.
 But if you do get sick, your symptoms could be worse than other people’s because you already have trouble breathing.
+People with conditions such as asthma are encouraged to get the COVID-19 vaccine when it is available to them.

 Signs and Symptoms of Coronavirus and Asthma